A Student-Run Restaurant in the Heart of Campus

 Thank you to all who supported us during the spring of 2025.
 During our six weeks of operations, program students served over 350 four-course meals, expanding their technical and personal skill sets.

-The North Fork’s operations will return in the spring of 2026, but you can follow The Jake at NMU on Facebook to follow along with events and happenings throughout the school year.
+You can follow The Jake at NMU on Facebook to follow along with events and happenings throughout the school year.

 Want to receive email notifications about our events?
 Join our mailing list!